antarescor/antarescor/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my personal Page based on Angular Framework, to seei visit https://antarescor.github.io/
+- 🔭 I’m currently working on my personal Page based on Angular Framework, to seeit visit https://antarescor.github.io/
 - 🌱 I’m currently learning Angular
 - 👯 I’m looking to collaborate with save the world
-- 🤔 I’m looking for my first job as Systems Engineer...
+- 🤔 I’m looking for my best job as Systems Engineer...
 - 💬 Ask me about my ilusion on the both life and love
 - 📫 How to reach me: antarescor@hotmail.com
 - 😄 Pratronus: a Wildcat